 - Hearing and Duration: An ERPO issued without a hearing should only be valid until the court can hold a hearing where the respondent has the opportunity to participate.
 At the hearing, the court should be able to issue an ERPO for a longer period, such as one year.
 The petitioner should be able to ask the court to renew the order.

-- Surrender of Guns: A person who is served with an ERPO must be required to immediately surrender all firearms in his or her possession.
+- Prompt Removal of Guns Once Order Issued by Court: A person who is served with an ERPO must be required to immediately surrender all firearms in his or her possession.
 Law enforcement must provide the person with a receipt and take these weapons into custody for the duration of the ERPO.
 The law may allow the restrained person to immediately surrender all firearms and ammunition to law enforcement or sell them to a licensed dealer.
 In either circumstance, the restrained person must obtain a receipt, which must be filed with law enforcement and the court that issued the order.

 - Search Warrant: If a person subject to an ERPO does not file a receipt demonstrating that he or she has relinquished firearms believed to be in his or her possession, the court should be authorized to issue a search and seizure warrant.